Synopsis/synopsis.github.io/_pages/analyzer.md

 Analyzer uses CinemaNet to add global and per frame metadata to your content.

 What does that mean?
-Analyzer creates a multiple frame fingerprints of your content - like a video bar code or unique visual id - and embeds these fingerprints in a standard Quicktime metadata track right along your video and audio.
+Analyzer creates visual fingerprints of of every frame of your content - like a video bar code or unique visual id - and embeds these fingerprints in a standard Quicktime metadata track right along your video and audio.

 Analyzer also creates an aggregate global fingerprint to identify the entire content of your media - a Synopsis (get it?) - allowing quick search, comparison, filtering and comparison of media.
 No side car files to manage or get lost.